Introduction

 Web Scraping vs Web Crawling: Understanding the Key Differences

-Web scraping refers to extracting specific data from individual web pages like a Wikipedia article or a technical tutorial.
-It is primarily used when you need specific information from pages with known URLs.
+Web scraping refers to extracting specific data from individual web pages, such as a Wikipedia article or technical tutorial.
+Itโs primarily used when you need specific information from pages with known URLs.
+For detailed guidance on single-page extraction, see our complete guide to Firecrawlโs scrape endpoint.

-Web crawling, on the other hand, involves systematically browsing and discovering web pages by following links.
-It focuses on website navigation and URL discovery.
+Web crawling, on the other hand, involves systematically browsing and discovering web pages by following links, focusing on website navigation and URL discovery.

 - Web scraping to extract the actual content from each discovered page